ftrackhq/ftrack-connect-maya-publish/doc/glossary.rst

     import dialog
         Used for importing assets into Maya, Nuke and other applications.
 Part of the current :term:`ftrack Connect package` integrations.

+    publish action
+        An action registered by an :term:`asset plugin` that manages the publish of an asset version.

     publish dialog
         A dialog that shows a list of possible items to publish and necessary